 The project was delivered using a design-assist/target value design approach.
-The building was initially envisioned as a structural steel building with a stucco skin; however, early in the design process it was determined that structural pre-cast would provide more durable building and increase occupant flexibility since fewer columns were required.
+The building was initially envisioned as a structural steel building with a stucco skin; however, early in the design process, it was determined that structural pre-cast would provide a more durable building and increase occupant flexibility since fewer columns were required.

 Ultimately, the choice to go to pre-cast was one of the defining characteristics of the project.
-Not only does the frame support the building, it also doubles as the architectural skin.
-This feature allowed for a total construction schedule of 14 months, which included the demolition of an existing 2-story building on the existing site.
+Not only does the frame support the building, but it also doubles as the architectural skin.
+This feature allowed for a total construction schedule of 14 months, which included the demolition of an existing two-story building on the existing site.